mlohajner/WiFi-spectrum/README.md

 - **One-click connect** via NetworkManager (`nmcli`)
 - **rfkill awareness** — detects when WiFi is hardware/software blocked and surfaces it in the UI
 - **Automatic theme detection** — follows your system theme (dark/light), or set a manual preference
-- **Fully customizable appearance** — the entire UI is plain HTML/CSS/JS under the hood, so every visual element can be restyled
+- **Fully customizable appearance** — the entire UI can be restyled

 ## How it works